Abadan Crisis: Coup d'état

-The democratically elected government of Iran was overthrown on 19 August 1953, following a coup d'état orchestrated by the United Kingdom and the United States, and Iranian Prime Minister Mohammed Mossadegh was ousted from power.
+The prime minister, who was selected by the Shah and approved by the Majlis, was overthrown on 19 August 1953, following a coup d'état orchestrated by the United Kingdom and the United States.
 During the coup, codenamed Operation Ajax, the CIA and MI6 restored Mohammad Reza Pahlavi to power.
 In August 1954, the AIOC was set under the control of an international consortium.
-Initially, ownership shares in the consortium proposed to be divided along the following lines: 40% to be divided equally (8% each) among the five major American companies; British Petroleum to have a 40% share; Royal Dutch/Shell to have 14%; and CFP, a French Company, to receive 6%.
+Initially, ownership shares in the consortium proposed to be divided along the following lines: 40% to be divided equally (8% each) among the five major American companies with BP to have a 40% share, Shell 14% and CFP 6%.
 Iran now received 25% of the profits compared to 20% of the original treaty with the AIOC.
 Saudi Arabia and other oil-exploiting countries of the region received up to 50% of the profits in cooperation with American oil companies at the same time.

-It was only in 1980, after the US and British backed Shah regime was ousted through a people's uprising in 1979, that the oil company was nationalized into what is today known as the NIOC (National Iranian Oil Company).